mesosphere-backup/dcos-metrics/DEMO.md

     - Add a new line defining `MESOS_HOOKS=com_mesosphere_StatsEnvHook`
   - `mesos-slave-modules.json`
     - Add a configuration block for `/opt/mesosphere/lib/libstats-slave.so`
-5. After backing up the original configs and verifying the changes, copy the provided `mesos-slave-common` and `mesos-slave-modules.json` into `/opt/mesosphere/etc/`.
+5. After backing up the original configs and verifying the changes, copy the provided `mesos-slave-common` and `mesos-slave-modules.json` into `/opt/mesosphere/etc/`, overwriting the originals.
-6. Edit mesos-slave-modules.json as needed, see below.
+6. Edit `mesos-slave-modules.json` as needed, see below.
 7. Last chance to back out!
 Revert `mesos-slave-common` and `mesos-slave-modules.json` to their original state if you want to abort now.
-The library files added to `/opt/mesosphere/lib/` are effectively unused once the config changes are rolled back.
+The library files added to `/opt/mesosphere/lib/` are effectively unused until the configs in `/opt/mesosphere/etc/` are referencing them.
 8. Restart the `mesos-slave` process, see below.
-9. Verify that the module is working by checking mesos-slave logs, see below.
+9. Verify that the module is working by checking `mesos-slave` logs, see below.

-## Uninstalling the module

-1. Undo the additions made to `/opt/mesosphere/etc/mesos-slave-common` and `/opt/mesosphere/etc/mesos-slave-modules.json` by restoring the original files (you kept backups, right?).
-2. The library files added to `/opt/mesosphere/lib/` can also be removed, but this isn't required, as long as the config file changes have been rolled back.
-3. Restart `mesos-slave` using the steps described below.

 ## Configuring/customizing the module